- 2018 Year built

 “Dallas is known for its award-winning architecture but there are no buildings to date in the City designed by a Japanese architect,” said Barbier-Mueller.

-The original building will be named One HARWOOD, signifying the first development in the history of Harwood International.
+The original building will be named Harwood One, signifying the first development in the history of Harwood International.
 This attractive building has been a Dallas landmark since its doors opened in 1984 as Uptown Dallas’ first office building.
 Rolex is expanding its offices from two floors of the original building to its owner-use build-to-suit.

 “HDF is transforming our district of 18 city blocks into a unique corner of Europe in the U.S. for tenants, residents, and visitors,” Barbier-Mueller adds.